-The tuition and housing costs quoted above are the discounted rates for US students paying by check or money order, and for international students paying by international money order in US dollars.
+The tuition and housing costs quoted above are the discounted rates for US students paying by check or money order, and for international students paying by bank draft in US dollars.

 Students have the additional option of paying both tuition and housing through PayPal which allows you to charge the costs on a credit card.
 Those using PayPal need to pay the full rates, which are about 4% higher.

-For those interested in financial aid, four scholarships and one work/study position are available.
+For those interested in financial aid, several scholarships and one work/study position are available.

 One work/study position is also available.
 The work/study student spends about six hours per week performing duties for Odyssey, such as photocopying, sending stories to guests, distributing mail to students, and preparing guest receptions.
 Odyssey reimburses $750 of the work/study student's tuition.